Your voice matters! NWTC wants to hear about your college experiences on our campuses and in our classrooms.

 What Black History Month means to us: Celebrating, remembering, and inspiring others

 Today is the start of Black History Month, also known as African American History Month.
 This annual celebration is a time to recognize the achievements and pivotal role of African Americans in U.S. history.

-We asked a few of our employees to share some of their insights on the importance of this recognition:
+We asked a few of our employees to share their insights on the importance of this recognition.